Listen

 CO<sub>2</sub> icon

 Reducing our direct CO2e footprint is one of ING's key environmental goals.
-With the help of the Environmental Programme, In 2022, we reduced emissions from scope 1, 2 and business travel scope 3 by 72 percent from 2014, to 29 kilotonnes – 28 percent of where we were in 2014.
-In 2021 the figure was 26 kilotonnes where our operations were heavily impacted by Covid-19-related restrictions.
+With the help of the Environmental Programme.
+In 2023, we reduced emissions from scope 1, 2 and business travel scope 3 by 72 percent from 2014, to 29 kilotonnes – 28 percent of where we were in 2014.

 Carbon emissions (scope 1, 2, and business travel scope 3)